procoder4606/MAIL_genrator/README.md

 📝 CREATE This File (Important!):
-README.md - So others know how to use it: markdown# MailMate - AI Email Response Generator
+README.md - So others know how to use it: markdown# MAIL-GENRATOR - AI Email Response Generator

 Automatically generate and send professional email responses using Google Gemini AI.